jasonhilton/screen_run/README.md

 This repo has supporting R code for the analysis of the Routes and Rumours simulation model.
 This involves identifying the set of parameters that influence particular outputs.

-The send_jobs.sh script generates experimental designs and trigger batch jobs via the pbs script `run_model.pbs` The script takes a single command line argument that indicates which model version is to be used (M3 or M4).
+The `send_jobs.sh` script generates experimental designs and trigger batch jobs via the pbs script `run_model.pbs` The `send_jobs.sh` script takes a single command line argument that indicates which model version is to be used (M3 or M4).

 The simulation results will be saved in a time-stamped folder in the results directory.